-If a vacancy occurs in any office with the exception of the President, the Nominating Committee shall submit recommendations to the Board of Directors of candidates who are interested and have been vetted to serve for the remaining expired term or during an election period.
+If a vacancy occurs in any office with the exception of the President, the Nominating Committee shall submit recommendations to the Board of Directors of candidates who are interested and have been vetted to serve for the the President may appoint an eligible member to serve for the remaining expired term or during an election period.
 The Board of Directors may in its discretion decide the appropriate course of action.

 If both the President’s and Vice President’s offices shall become vacant, the Nominating Committee shall submit recommendations to the Board of Directors of candidates who are interested and have been vetted to serve for the remaining term of these officers.
 The Board of Directors would then vote on the candidate to fill the vacancy or vacancies until the next regular election.